|Approved by||Vice Chancellor, August 2005|

 - What strategies are being developed or implemented to develop staff to fill key roles in the future?

 - What are the characteristics of the future pool of academic staff (or other occupational groups) in particular disciplines - is it growing, shrinking, ageing or becoming younger?
+What are the inter-Divisional needs and options for inter-disciplinary collaborations?

 - Are there strategies to attract, replace and retain future staffing in “at risk” areas?
 For example: retirement and phased retirement plans; professional development and mentoring programmes; building structured and supported career pathways; and flexible employment arrangements.

 - Career planning discussions in performance review processes may include, where appropriate, retirement considerations.
-(It may be appropriate to seek Human Resources advice.)
+It may be appropriate to seek Human Resources advice.

-(b) Staff are encouraged to plan and prepare actively for their retirement and to discuss their retirement plans with their HoD/Manager at an early stage.
+- Staff are encouraged to plan and prepare actively for their retirement and to discuss their retirement plans with their HoD/Manager at an early stage.

 - Information is available from Human Resources.